getmoss/terraform-provider-metabase/README.md

 3. To add a `data source`, implement [Resource](https://pkg.go.dev/github.com/hashicorp/terraform/helper/schema#Resource), same as `resource` above.
 For a data type, 2 methods are required:
     * `Schema` returns the supported fields.
     * `ReadContext` that reads the resource from the API.
 This can delegate to the `ReadContext` of the `resource`.
+4. It's practical & a convention to create a client instead of directly handling HTTP in the provider.
+This helps with testing the client as well.

+### Adding a new resource
+1. Add User CRUD methods for the `client` with tests.
+2. Add `resource` & `data` definitions to the provider using the client.
+3. Manual testing with the `examples/resources.tf` file & code adjustment as necessary.

 #### To test
 * `alias tf=terraform`